-The people described below are part of our garden heritage.
+The people listed below play, or have played an important part in our garden heritage.
 They are plant hunters, gardeners, plantsmen, garden designers, authors, botanists, garden owners and others with close associations with gardens and gardening.
-There are links to some of our website’s garden pages, so the trail and influence of personalities may be followed.
+See the results of their expertise on a Sisley Garden Tour.

 Abel, Dr Clarke (1780-1826)

 Dr Abel visited Peking in a diplomatic mission, reported the Chinese elm and introduced the ornamental apricot and the shrub abelia to Britain.

 Thomas Abercrombie entered the service of Sir James Douglas and married a relative of his employer.
 He came to England and established a nursery at Hackney.
 His first book, Every Man his own Gardener, was published in 1767, but fearing it might be a failure, he paid Thomas Mawe (gardener to the Duke of Leeds) to put his name on the title page, although Mawe is alleged to have contributed nothing.

 One of four sons of the Scottish architect William Adam.
 Robert Adam developed his own style in planning, furniture and decoration.
 The towered and turreted gothic Culzean Castle in Strathclyde is a monument to his unity of design.
 His achievements in interior design include Osterley Park and Syon House in Middlesex; Keddleston Hall in Derbyshire; Luton Hoo in Bedfordshire; Kenwood; the mausoleum at Bowood in Wiltshire, Harewood House and Newby Hall in Yorkshire, Mellerstain in the Scottish Borders and designs for the crenellated stable yard at Castle Upton in County Antrim.

 Turkish sultan with a love for gardens.